kbparagua/js-crash-course/00_data_types_and_variables.md

 console.log(foo); // ReferenceError: foo is not defined.
 ```

-Any local variables declared inside a function will only be accessible inside that function.
+Local variables declared inside a function will only be accessible inside that function.

 ### Multiple Declarations